jundalisay/superblist/content/en/research/descartes/world/chapter-13b.md

 ![Black Holes](/graphics/physics/world-13fff.jpg)

-But the resistance of the other parts of the air-aether above them cause them to move along the circle `EF`.
+But the resistance of the other air-aether particles above them cause them to move along the circle `EF`.

-This resistance in turn is opposed to the inclination that they have to continue moving in a straight line which would make them move towards `M`.
+This resistance in turn is opposed to their inclination to move in a straight linem, which would make them move towards `M`.

-This is how they go towards the places that are directly opposite the centre of their heaven.
+- This is how they go towards the places that are directly opposite the centre of their stellar gravitational territory.

 ## Solar Wind

 The stellar air-aether is continually pushed by 2 phenomena:

-1. By their fellow air-aether between them and the star at the center of their heaven
+1. By their fellow air-aether between them and the star at the center of their gravitational territory
 2. By the fire-aether of that star*.

 > *Superhysics note: This is solar wind